 AET is able to provide the best customised power plant solutions by utilising the substantial accumulated know-how and work experience within the company.
 The company has more than 140 employees, of whom the majority are engineers.
 Most of the employees have 10 - 25 years of experience in designing and implementing power generating systems.
 AET is a great company to work for and the employees are very loyal to the company.

-The Helius CoRDe Rabobank Combined Heat and Power Plant in Scotland was inaugurated in April 2013.
+The Rothes CoRDe Combined Heat and Power Plant in Scotland was inaugurated in April 2013.
 It is a good example of how to increase efficiency and protect the environment by utilising resources in an optimal manner.